Post authored by: Kevin Huang MD, DaVinci IITM Asia

 By 2020, it is estimated by Garner that 85% of the consumers will their relationships with brands without ever interacting with a human; every aspect of the interaction – from start to finish – will be AI driven.

 Surprisingly, many key regulatory and business decision makers have not considered the implications of transitioning to utility to AI, or even tested it through chatbots for their own businesses and industries.
 Furthermore, some regulatory bodies have not assessed the deep social implications on the wider marketplace and economy either.
-Virtual assistants (Siri/Google Assistant), customer service chatbots (DaVinci II Asia/Pixels’ Chatbot), conversational e-commerce assistants (Alexa), autonomous cars, and medical techs – the list of AI powered chatbots is endless.
+Virtual assistants (Siri/Google Assistant), customer service chatbots (DaVinci IITM Asia/Pixels’ Chatbot), conversational e-commerce assistants (Alexa), autonomous cars, and medical techs – the list of AI powered chatbots is endless.